Welcome to 3D Printer Farms

 We are a dealer for multiple 3D printer manufacturers and also have access to many industrial and production 3D printers.
 Through years of building key relationships in the industry, we can provide information on almost all available additive manufacturing technologies and connect you with experts to get the right solution for your needs.

-Some of our contacts include…
+Some of our industrial and commercial manufacturing contacts include…

-online store here.
-If not, we’ll start with a brief history below or you can check out our Frequently Asked Questions page.
+or you can check out our Frequently Asked Questions page.

 The exiii Hackberry robotic arm with 53 parts 3D printed.